jguadagno/jguadagno.github.io/_posts/2020-04-04-setup-code-signing-certificates-in-azure-key-vault.md

   - Certificate
 excerpt_separator: <!--more-->
 ---
-Let's take a look how you can setup and configure Azure Key Vault to store Code Signing Certificates
+Let's take a look at how you can set up and configure Azure Key Vault to store Code Signing Certificates
 <!--more-->

 In this post, we'll take a look at how to store Code Signing Certificates in an Azure Key Vault.
 In a future post we'll use this certificate to sign a NuGet package to ultimately deploy to [Azure Artifacts]({% post_url 2020-04-04-setup-azure-artifacts-to-host-nuget-packages %}).